trufnetwork/node/internal/extensions/README.md

 }
 ```

-## Compose_truflation_Streams
+## Composed Streams

-`compose_truflation_streams` allows composing of schemas that are valid Truflation streams.
-Any schema that has `get_index(YYYY-MM-DD, YYYY-MM-DD?)` and `get_value(YYYY-MM-DD, YYYY-MM-DD?)` actions is a valid Truflation stream.
+`composed_streams` allows composing contracts that are valid Truflation streams.
+Any contract that has `get_index(YYYY-MM-DD, YYYY-MM-DD?)` and `get_value(YYYY-MM-DD, YYYY-MM-DD?)` actions is a valid Truflation stream.
 The logic of the stream composition is included inside the extension.

 You may use any of these options as an id of a stream: